 • Carry out safe and appropriate loading and off-loading from various aircraft types, ensuring correct load distribution on an aircraft, the preparation of rolling stock, and operating of necessary Ground Support Equipment (GSE) in support of the ramp operation.

-Holders of this qualification will have the skills and knowledge to work as Ramp Operators.
+Holders of this qualification be foramlly recognised for their skills and knowledge to work as Ramp Operators.
 Ramp operators may progress to become Aircraft Loading Leads, Push Back Operators, or Load Controllers or Ramp Services Mangers.

 Communicate effectively to contribute to group performance.